LemmyNet/rfcs/0000-plugins.md

 func main() {}
 ```

-## Host Functions

-Plugins will need access to the Lemmy database for various reasons, such as determining which instance a new post is coming from, or storing custom data.
-The easiest way to do this would be direct database access for plugins, but this has many problems:
-- Database schema changes across Lemmy versions, which would make it very difficult to make plugins compatible with new Lemmy versions, and prevent instances from upgrading
-- Plugins could accidentally delete data or break the database

-As such we need to use a different approach, by exposting specific database calls from Lemmy via [host functions](https://extism.org/docs/concepts/host-functions).
-For the beginning the following functions will be exposed:

-- Instance::read_or_create

-More functions may be added if they are needed for the initial plugins.

 ## Initial Plugins

 These can mainly serve as proof of concept, and as examples which can be modified by plugin developers.
 Include integration tests to ensure that functionality works with new Lemmy changes.
 These plugins should be written in a variety of languages, and live in a separate repo `lemmy-plugin-examples`.